The Surangama Sutra: Chapter Two – Section 3

 The king replied, “It looked the same when I was thirteen as it did when I was three, and even now, when I am sixty-two, it is still the same.”

 The Buddha said, “Now you are mournful that your hair is white and your face more wrinkled than when you were in your youth.
-But when you look at the Ganges now, is your visual awareness any different from your visual awareness as it was when you saw the river in your boyhood?”
+But when you look at the Ganges now, is your visual awareness any different from when you saw the river in your boyhood?”

-The king believed every word he had heard to be true, and he now realized that when we leave this body, we go on to another.
+The king believed every word he had heard to be true, and he now realized that when the life of this body ends, another life form begins.
 He and the entire assembly were elated at having gained a new understanding.